Here we find Policies from the School that may be of use to Parents.

 Document outlining the Home School Agreement for Broadhembury.

-Within The Jubilee Federation we consider that attending to the spiritual affirms children for who they are, rather than what they achieve so that they become well rounded and ready to take their place in society fulfilled, happy, spiritually aware and socially and emotionally engaged.
+Within The Jubilee with Pebblebed Federation we consider that attending to the spiritual affirms children for who they are, rather than what they achieve so that they become well rounded and ready to take their place in society fulfilled, happy, spiritually aware and socially and emotionally engaged.
 We believe that spirituality is the awareness of something both within ourselves and outside ourselves; a search for meaning; an awareness of God of the transcendent; a deep awareness of the natural world; an understanding of the centrality of love, friendship and mutual respect; a search for meaning.

 Spirituality is a thread which runs through every part of school life and every aspect of the curriculum.
 We need to encourage children to express their spirituality through language, silence, creativity and action.